Emman77240/isItValentine/README.md

 ]

 If you created a new app via the startapp command above, create your styles.css, urls.py, and index.html files accordingly

+## Run app via the console on localhost by the command
+python manage.py runserver